jenkins-x/jx-docs/content/getting-started/install-on-cluster.md

 toc: true
 ---

-To install Jenkins X on an existing kubernetes cluster use the [jx install](/commands/jx_install) command:
+To install Jenkins X on an existing kubernetes cluster it must first have RBAC enabled, you can then use the [jx install](/commands/jx_install) command:

     jx install